- Research & Training

 - Contact Us

 The stabilization program provides quick access, no-fee crisis services for families with adolescents who are experiencing serious family crises.
 The program provides a temporary placement (averaging 3 to 5 days) for adolescents and mediated family visits in order to stabilize the crisis situation.
 Typical family crisis may center on family conflict, behaviour management problems, school difficulties or suicidal ideation.
+At discharge, families are offered three follow-up visits with a Family Support Counsellor to consolidate the work they have started while the youth was in the program.

 A multi-disciplinary team of professionals, including youth/family counsellors, therapists, nurses, psychiatrists, and teachers, work with both the young person and the family to facilitate more productive ways of interacting and managing conflicts, developing additional coping skills and enhanced communication strategies.
 The program also advocates for – and links families to – appropriate community services in order to sustain and support healthy family interaction.
 A specialized school setting is available for continued academic attendance and to develop strategies to support success in the young person's community school placement.